To listen to the audio of this message, click here.

 For a Christian not to be Spirit-filled is a downright sin.
 If you are not filled with the Spirit then you are living in sin.
 God commands us in Ephesians 5:18: “Be filled with the Spirit” and if you do not obey then you sin by neglect (James 4:17).

 By indifference to the Word of God, by apathy to His commands, by spiritual laziness and carelessness, by a sluggish and lukewarm response to God’s great command to be filled with the Spirit, the church has been filled by the world, by the flesh and by the devil with sinful, half-hearted, lukewarm, semi-saved, half-saved, pseudo-saved and even unsaved poor imitations of the real thing.

-To view it as a PowerPoint on Slideshare, click here.
+To view this article as a PowerPoint, click here.